 Understanding Nevadaās Product Liability Laws and What They Mean for Consumers

-There is a considerable expectation that manufacturers and every party involved in the chain of distribution exercise the utmost care when executing their job duties.
-Nevadaās product liability laws set the bar for whatās expected and what guardrails are put in place to protect the public.
+There is a considerable expectation that manufacturers and all parties involved in the distribution chain exercise the utmost care in performing their job duties.
+Nevadaās product liability laws set the bar for whatās expected and establish the guardrails that protect the public.

-Because strict liability applies to these cases, this often makes it easier for victims of defective products to recover their losses because they donāt have to demonstrate fault.
+Because strict liability applies to these cases, it often makes it easier for victims of defective products to recover their losses, as they donāt have to prove fault.
 Instead, they only have to show that the product was faulty and resulted in harm.

 Product Liability Statistics